awjchen/SonoCleaner/doc/usersGuide.md

 - **Increase the 'Match level' repeatedly, observing the changes at each step, until the match level cannot be increased further.**

-However, for this trace, the action of the automatic procedure is acceptable, and we do not need to intervene.
+Disappointingly, the action of the automatic procedure is acceptable for this trace, and we do not need to intervene.

 ![](screenshots/05-3.png)